jerryhgladinet/docs/user_web/source/index.rst

 web portal functionality for users in |prodname|.

 |prodname| is a managed file sync and share solution.
 It differentiates from
-other file sync and share solution (EFSS) by focusing on the security, control, file server and team collaboration. |prodname| does really well in the following areas:
+other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration. |prodname| does really well in the following areas:

     1. Maintains NTFS security and permissions of files and folders.